Depart the U.S. for Naples, Italy. The particulars of your

 strawberry trees, myrtle, clematis, honeysuckle, laurel, wild asparagus and

 cyclamen thrive.
-After exploring the elegant Villa Lysis, built by an eccentric
+After passing by Villa Lysis, built by an eccentric

 French count in 1905, you can choose to explore Capri's inviting shops and